hunteke/temoa/options/README.txt

   will have a conditional probability of 1.

 (dict) stochastic_indices
-  For each parameter to modify, the numerical order of the stochastic parameter.
+  For each parameter to modify, the numerical order of its stochastic index.
   This is a 0-based, numerical specification.

 (tuple of strings) types